marcilioduarte/marcilioduarte/README.md

 More to come on this area.

 🤖 One other thing about me is that recently I've developed a strong competency in building automation tools, particularly in creating robust web scraping bots for various functions, such as data downloading and inputting data on websites.
-This experience has significantly expanded my skillset in automation and data handling.
-This project is also here on github:
+The project bellow is an example:
 - [Automation bot](https://github.com/marcilioduarte/portfolio-web-automation)

 🌱 Staying true to the ever-evolving nature of the technology field, I'm always eager to study and open to learning new skills and technologies.
-For example, Right now I am currently broadening my expertise by learning Java, CSS, and HTML.
+For example, I am currently broadening my expertise by learning Java, CSS, and HTML.

 👀 Regarding my personal skills, I'm a very communicative and hard-working person.
 Never giving up, paying attention to details, and always trying new ways to solve problems are a big part of who I am as a professional.